Stats and Testimonials Regarding Upper Limb Prosthetic Care and Devices

 by Amber Henson, on May 25, 2021

-When Arm Dynamics began as a company, the goal was clear: focus on upper limb prosthetic rehabilitation.
+When this company began, the goal was clear: focus on upper limb prosthetic rehabilitation.
 But since most amputations are lower limb, our prosthetists and therapists had to rely on their experience to help our patients – very little data existed to show what best practices were for people with an upper limb difference.
 Over time, we have been able to create our own data that identifies how to improve prosthetic outcomes for those with an upper limb difference.

 One of the major game changers for us was the work that we did at Walter Reed and Brooke Army Medical Centers.
 Since then, we have created several outcome measures that help us support prosthetic success for our patients.

 So far, we’ve used these outcome measures internally, to help our patients become successful with their devices.
 But we want to share both the data and testimonials from our satisfied patients to show the Arm Dynamics difference and how we Redefine Possibility.

 To start, we have determined that patients who have come to us from other providers are more satisfied with the Arm Dynamics care model.
 On the Satisfaction Likert Scale 1-5 (Dissatisfied to Satisfied) transferring patients rated us at an average of 4.7 compared to their previous providers, which they rated at 2.5.

 You can watch our patients talk about why they’re willing to travel to another city or state to receive our care in the video below:

 Okay, so our patients like us and they like the care we provide (which we love!) but the real question is if they like their prosthesis – and, of course, if they use their device(s).
 Well, we have statistics on that as well.
 Our patients are more satisfied with the comfort, appearance, and function of our devices than that of other providers.